 How to Calculate and Interpret Sales Velocity?

-As already established, calculating and interpreting sales velocity is crucial for understanding the efficiency and effectiveness of your sales process.
+As already established, calculating sales velocity is crucial for understanding the efficiency and effectiveness of your sales process.

 Follow these steps to calculate and interpret sales velocity: